Upholstery Styles & Definitions

 No matter which form or function you choose, the comfort and quality of upholstery is based on what’s beneath the surface: the frame, springs and padding.
 The following is a general guide to better understanding what’s inside that seat.

 - Kiln-dried, hardwood frames are traditionally the best for ensuring long-term stability and shape retention.
 (Soft woods are rarely used as they are more likely to warp or split.)

 - Quality hardwood frames are joined with some combination of dowels, screws, glue, staples and corner blocks … and the best examples use a combination of these methods.
 Properly built furniture will not rack or twist when you lift it by one corner.

 - "EIGHT-WAY" hand-tied: A time-honored construction method using a series of coils, each tied -- from front to back, side to side and diagonally -- eight times.
 This system creates even comfort and prevents “give” in the frame.
-This traditional method is believed to offer superior comfort, but has lost ground in recent years due to the advent of equally durable systems that are more cost-effective and less labor-intensive.
+This traditional method is reputed to offer superior comfort but has lost ground in recent years due to the advent of equally durable systems that are more cost-effective and less labor-intensive.

 - "DROP-IN" machine-tied: A pre-assembled, machine-made coil system designed to simulate the hand-tied version.
 It drops into the frame and is typically fastened at the corners.

 - "NO-SAG" or sinuous: A popular system using S-shaped steel components fastened to the frame from front to back.
 The highest quality versions use sturdy 8-gauge wire closely spaced and reinforced with horizontal steel supports.
 This method is used in many contemporary and traditional style frames.

 Beneath all coil systems is a web of tightly woven jute strips or so-called sheet webbing, reinforced with steel straps under each row of springs.
 In the best upholstery, you can’t see between the strips.